neelotpalchaulia/twitter-api-interaction/README.md

 ## Functionality

+>**NOTE** : For a detailed, line-by-line explanation of the code, please refer to the inline comments provided in the `main.go` file.

 ### 1. Posting a Tweet
 The program allows users to post a new tweet by providing the tweet content through the console.
 It sends a JSON payload containing the tweet content to the Twitter API using a POST request.
 If successful, the tweet's ID is returned and displayed.